Governor Inslee Issues COVID-19 Proclamation

 Retail businesses such as grocery stores, drug stores, movie theaters, restaurants, other retail establishments may continue to provide services as long as they take steps to minimize the threat of the disease.
 Additional information and guidance is pending.

-Our advice to clients is to take reasonable steps based on available guidance and remain informed.
+Our advice to clients is to take reasonable steps based on available guidance and to remain informed.

 (Updated as of 03-12-2020)